Walmart (NYSE:WMT) Issues Q3 2023 Earnings Guidance

-Several equities research analysts have issued reports on the stock.
-JPMorgan Chase & Co. set a $128.00 price target on shares of Walmart in a research note on Tuesday, August 16th.
-The Goldman Sachs Group raised their price target on shares of Walmart from $135.00 to $155.00 and gave the stock a buy rating in a research report on Wednesday, August 17th.
-Stephens reduced their price target on shares of Walmart to $160.00 and set an underweight rating for the company in a report on Thursday, May 19th.
-Piper Sandler initiated coverage on shares of Walmart in a research note on Wednesday, August 3rd.
-They set a neutral rating and a $135.00 price objective on the stock.
-Finally, Jefferies Financial Group reiterated a buy rating and issued a $150.00 price target on shares of Walmart in a research report on Friday, July 29th.
-One equities research analyst has rated the stock with a sell rating, eight have assigned a hold rating, sixteen have assigned a buy rating and one has given a strong buy rating to the stock.
-Based on data from MarketBeat.com, the company has an average rating of Moderate Buy and an average target price of $151.93.
+A number of research firms have weighed in on WMT.
+Piper Sandler began coverage on shares of Walmart in a research report on Wednesday, August 3rd.
+They set a neutral rating and a $135.00 target price for the company.
+Morgan Stanley boosted their price objective on shares of Walmart from $145.00 to $150.00 and gave the stock an overweight rating in a report on Thursday, August 18th.
+Oppenheimer boosted their price objective on shares of Walmart from $135.00 to $155.00 and gave the stock an outperform rating in a report on Wednesday, August 17th.
+Wells Fargo & Company boosted their price objective on shares of Walmart from $130.00 to $155.00 in a report on Tuesday, August 16th.
+Finally, Robert W. Baird boosted their price objective on shares of Walmart from $140.00 to $155.00 in a report on Tuesday, August 16th.
+One investment analyst has rated the stock with a sell rating, seven have given a hold rating, sixteen have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, Walmart currently has an average rating of Moderate Buy and an average price target of $151.29.

-Institutional investors and hedge funds have recently bought and sold shares of the stock.
-AMI Investment Management Inc. increased its stake in shares of Walmart by 1.6% in the first quarter.
-AMI Investment Management Inc. now owns 8,269 shares of the retailer’s stock valued at $1,231,000 after buying an additional 132 shares in the last quarter.
-Zions Bancorporation N.A. increased its position in shares of Walmart by 36.8% during the 1st quarter.
-Zions Bancorporation N.A. now owns 4,820 shares of the retailer’s stock worth $718,000 after purchasing an additional 1,296 shares during the last quarter.
-Covestor Ltd increased its holdings in shares of Walmart by 31.7% during the 1st quarter.
-Covestor Ltd now owns 1,162 shares of the retailer’s stock worth $173,000 after acquiring an additional 280 shares during the last quarter.
-Ergoteles LLC grew its holdings in Walmart by 123.9% in the 1st quarter.
-Ergoteles LLC now owns 10,566 shares of the retailer’s stock valued at $1,573,000 after buying an additional 5,847 shares in the last quarter.
-Finally, Mackenzie Financial Corp grew its holdings in Walmart by 1.7% in the 1st quarter.
-Mackenzie Financial Corp now owns 857,839 shares of the retailer’s stock valued at $127,749,000 after buying an additional 13,985 shares in the last quarter.
-Institutional investors own 30.79% of the company’s stock.
+Hedge funds have recently modified their holdings of the stock.
+Charles Schwab Investment Management Inc. raised its stake in Walmart by 2.9% in the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 10,904,858 shares of the retailer’s stock worth $1,623,951,000 after purchasing an additional 303,726 shares in the last quarter.
+Arrowstreet Capital Limited Partnership increased its holdings in Walmart by 34.2% in the 1st quarter.
+Arrowstreet Capital Limited Partnership now owns 5,258,231 shares of the retailer’s stock valued at $783,056,000 after buying an additional 1,340,328 shares during the period.
+Caisse DE Depot ET Placement DU Quebec increased its holdings in Walmart by 85.3% in the 1st quarter.
+Caisse DE Depot ET Placement DU Quebec now owns 2,399,536 shares of the retailer’s stock valued at $357,339,000 after buying an additional 1,104,427 shares during the period.
+Capital World Investors increased its holdings in Walmart by 29.7% in the 1st quarter.
+Capital World Investors now owns 1,408,815 shares of the retailer’s stock valued at $209,801,000 after buying an additional 322,302 shares during the period.
+Finally, Eaton Vance Management increased its holdings in Walmart by 143.2% in the 1st quarter.
+Eaton Vance Management now owns 1,049,052 shares of the retailer’s stock valued at $156,224,000 after buying an additional 617,619 shares during the period.
+Institutional investors and hedge funds own 31.26% of the company’s stock.

 About Walmart